Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 or elegant.
 I will show you the old way of doing things in Ruby and the new, more functional way of doing same thing in Ruby again.

-For the sake of completeness, I'll be using Scala and Rust in these examples as well.
-Scala is a known functional language, but why Rust?

-Just because I like it.

 <!--more-->

 Let me start by saying that this article assumes you're interested in